Farmlands Turn to Dust

 7. What events would eventually help turn the economy around?

-A principios de la década de los 30, durante la peor parte de la Gran Depresión, miles de agricuatores en los estados de la zona de los llanos se vieron obligados a dejar sus casas, sus granjas y sus medios de vida.
+A principios de la década de los 30, durante la peor parte de la Gran Depresión, miles de agricultores en los estados de la zona de los llanos se vieron obligados a dejar sus casas, sus granjas y sus medios de vida.